morinted/plover_theory/sounds/fingerspelling.md

 ## Spacing

 When fingerspelling, we don't get automatically inserted spaces between letters.
-That's okay most of the time because you can, for example, write `EU APL AEU TK* O* TKPW* TOED` and the output will be "I am say dog today".
+That's okay most of the time because you can, for example, write `EU APL AEU TK* O* TKPW* TOED` and the output will be "I am a dog today".
 Plover will add spaces between fingerspelled words and normal words.
 However, if you want to write out multiple words back-to-back with fingerspelling, you need to insert a space with the chord `S-P`:

 {% stenodisplay labels="all" %}
 S-P